-Samuel L. Jackson Doesn't Understand Why People Care About Brangelina Split
+Samuel L. Jackson Asks Why We Care About Brangelina Split

 When news initially broke regarding the Brangelina split, most of us just couldn't fathom how or why something this heartbreaking could happen.